Curriculum, Instruction, and Assessment

 In the fall of 2020, the State of Maine entered into contract with NWEA for grades 3-8 and 3rd year of high school to use the MAP assessment data as our State assessment toward federal accountability.
 Beginning in the spring of 2023, the new version of the State assessment will be called the Maine Through Year Assessment and will include students in grades 3-8 and 2nd year of high school.

 Additional information included in the RSU ScoreCard report are: Pre-K enrollment numbers, Fountas and Pinnell BAS (K-5), graduation rates, advanced coursework data at the high school, and first and second year post-secondary persistence.

 ESEA Report Cards

 The Elementary and Secondary Education Act (ESEA) requires all states, school districts, and schools to provide annual report cards to parents and communities.
 The Elementary and Secondary Education Act as amended and formerly known as the No Child Left Behind (NCLB) Act of 2001 was reauthorized reflected in Maine's ESEA Report Cards in 2018-19.

 Maine's ESEA Report Cards include Maine Educational Assessment (MEA) data disaggregated into subgroups, additional accountability indicators (e.g., graduation rates), and information about teacher qualifications.
 This report card also displays statewide academic achievement results in grades four and eight on the National Assessment of Educational Progress (NAEP) reading and mathematics assessments.

-The MEA data in the ESEA report card is from the test given in the prior spring.
+The data in the ESEA report card is from the test given in the prior spring on the ESSA DASHBOARD .